Mature Masculine

 Check the Impact

-True Brilliancy leaves you clearer and more relaxed.
+True Brilliancy leaves us clearer and more relaxed.
 It opens inner space.
+The imitations tighten our chest and make us feel we must keep proving ourselves.

 Work with Authority and Standards

 Unresolved issues with authority can distort Brilliancy into over-effort or rebellion.
-Notice where you feel pressured to measure up, or resist structure.
-Explore how you internalize voices of criticism or disappointment.
-When these patterns are understood, your functioning becomes clear expression, not reaction to old wounds.
+Notice where we feel pressured to measure up or resist structure.
+When these patterns are understood, our functioning becomes clear expression, not a reaction to old wounds.

 Living from Brilliancy